bgstieber/paw_roundups/workshop/workshop_1.md

 # The Deadly Dozen: The Top 12 Analytics Mistakes and the Techniques to Defeat Them

 _Slides are available for this workshop.
-Slides cover most of the detail._
+Slides cover most of the detail discussed in the workshop.
+These notes are not an exhaustive summary of the workshop._

 ## John Elder - Founder & Chair - Elder Research